 Productivity targets should be frequently revisited and benchmarked with industry standards.
 The learning curve should also be considered to ensure that productivity achievement trends are always on the upward move.

 Additionally, keeping employee morale high results in better results and effectiveness.
 Studies have shown that light music and frequent positive feedback are known to improve warehouse efficiency.
 In addition to these actions, incentivizing work beyond KRA’s and asking for employee feedback are excellent areas for improvement.

 Technology – Identification, Customisation and Implementation

-The efficiency of a warehouse is defined by its speed and accuracy.
+The efficiency of warehouse productivity is defined by its speed and accuracy.
 Keeping an eye on the newest technologies in the market goes a long way in improving the pace and precision of warehouse activities.
 Investment in wireless technologies for inventory management has proven to be a major boon for storage companies by reducing labour costs, increasing accuracy and saving valuable time.
-A step further is investment in weight-based ordering systems, which is yet another highly proven tool in the market.
+A step further is an investment in weight-based ordering systems, which is yet another highly proven tool in the market.
 This mechanism gauges the inventory level based on the weight of the items occupying the storage area and places an order to the vendor automatically if the levels fall, followed by an automated payment system.